skeswa/denim/README.md

 # 👖 Denim

-A programming language for cross-platform code sharing.
+A comfortable, familiar programming language designed for interoperability.

 ## Pitch